-General - The accompanying schedule of expenditures of federal awards presents all federal expenditures of the Travis County Healthcare District (doing business as and hereinafter referred to as "Central Health"), a component unit of Travis County, Texas ("Travis County").
+General - The accompanying schedule of expenditures of federal awards presents all federal expenditures of the Travis County Healthcare District (doing business as and hereinafter referred to as "Central Health").

 Basis of Accounting - The expenditures on the accompanying schedule of expenditures of federal awards are presented using the accrual basis of accounting.
 Under the accrual basis of accounting, revenue is recognized in the accounting period in which they are earned, and expenditures in the accounting period in which the related liability is incurred, regardless of the timing of related cash flows.
 The information in this schedule is presented in accordance with the requirements of OMB Circular A-133.
 Therefore, some amounts presented in this schedule may differ from amounts presented in or used in the preparation of the financial statements.